 Even if Amber did everything wrong — including going to an expensive private school, picking an inefficient student loan repayment strategy and taking a low-paying job — the savings rate still makes her a millionaire.
 It would just take an extra five to 10 years to get there.

 How to become a rich pharmacist with pharmacy school debt

-After all of the consults and research we’ve done with pharmacists, here’s a recap of the four main factors to become a rich pharmacist, even with six figures of pharmacy school debt:
+After all of the consults and research we’ve done with those in the pharmacist profession, here’s a summary of the four main factors to become a rich pharmacist, even with six figures of pharmacy school debt: